WestGrid/visualizeThis/menu/humanities.md

 ### Genres over time

-To demonstrate how information can be extracted from the dataset, here we provide a quick visualization of genres over time, along with the Python script behind it, using only `Bibliography/Bibliography.ttl` and no biographical data.
+To demonstrate how information can be extracted from the dataset, here we provide a quick visualization of genres over time, along with the Python script behind it, using only `bibliography.ttl` and no biographical data.
 In the plot, colour shows the square root of the frequency of a given genre in a given time bin, with 100 bins covering the years 1600-2018.

 ![alt text]({{ site.baseurl }}/assets/img/genres.png "Genres over time")